 It is true that in the short term, keeping a log reduces your productivity slightly.
 But so many times, I figure out how to do something only to forget how I did it a month later.
 It’s at those times, my log is like gold.

 When you work alone, you can’t poke your head over the cubicle wall and ask your co-worker “do you remember how to…?”

-I used to use a simple text file for my log, but I now use Evernote (and love it).
+I used to use a simple text file for my log, but switched to Evernote, then now OneNote.
 Use whatever medium you like.

 I think one of the great pleasures and advantages of working from home is that you decide how long you want to spend on a task, without anyone questioning why a task is taking so long.
 So many times when I worked for big companies, I felt like I didn’t have enough time to really “do it right”.
 I was forced to just get the damn thing out the door ASAP.
 The result was sometimes sloppy and often unsatisfying.

 Now, I find that I can take the time I need to do a good job, as long as I tell the customer upfront what the schedule is.
 I don’t need to create insane schedules to motivate myself.
 I create schedules that give me time to do it right.